What is Order Fulfilment?

 If you are shipping fragile or perishable items, you’ll need special packaging materials and shipping methods, increasing your costs.

 Shipping your products doesn’t just use packing materials and incur shipping charges, it also takes labour.
 Someone has to create labels, pick and pack, and manage the entire process.
-To cut down on labour costs, many companies turn to fulfilment companies instead.
+To cut down on labour costs, many companies turn to fulfillment companies instead.

 Common shipping options